olafollgaard/makeArduino/README.md

   `tiny_84`        | Atmel ATtiny84 microcontroller
   `tiny_85`        | Atmel ATtiny85 microcontroller

-* `INCLUDE_LIBS` is the most advanced variable in terms of implementing makeArduino.mk, but it is very easy to use, provided that your library folders are located in one of the folders in `LIBRARY_PATHS`, and also, of course, that my "hidden assumptions" are correct :)
+* `INCLUDE_LIBS` is the most advanced variable in terms of implementing `makeArduino.mk`, but it is very easy to use, provided that your library folders are located in one of the folders in `LIBRARY_PATHS`, and also, of course, that my "hidden assumptions" are correct :)

   It is just a space-separated list of names of the libraries you wish to include in your project.